bwarminski-toast/ecstatic-ecs/01-basic-ec2.md

 - jq

 `jq` is a handy utility to parsing JSON on the command line.
-It makes automation of some aws cli commands a little more manageable before you've graduated to Terraform (see Terraform below).
+It makes automation of some aws cli commands a little more manageable.

 ```
 $ jq -V